 Military Benefits Are Different

-The Offutt Air Force Base is located between our Omaha and Plattsmouth offices.
+The Offutt Air Force Base is located between our Omaha, Plattsmouth and Blair offices.
 Our lawyers help military divorce clients through the complications unique to property division in military divorces.

 We Will Make Sure Your Marital Assets Are Divided Fairly.
 Call Us Today.